Our Mission

 Do you accept Medicaid?

-We do accept children covered by Medicaid and also accept adults on a limited basis.
-Please give us a call to see if we are actively accepting new medicaid adult patients.
+We do accept children covered by Medicaid on a limited basis.
+Please give us a call to see if we are actively accepting new medicaid patients.

 Do you accept special needs patients?